 There are several sets of rules that apply when there is no Will, and your solicitor will be able to discuss these with you.

-How do I get an English Grant?
+How do I deal with the English assets?

+This option is only available for Grants (or equivalent) issued in certain other countries, which are set out by the Government in three different pieces of legislation.
 Countries in the EU are included, as well as a number of former British colonies, territories and states.
 Your English solicitor will be able to tell you if the country where the foreign Grant in your case was issued is included in the list.

 Want to know more?